Shelter & Facility Rental FAQs

 Dogs are allowed at the facilities as long as they are in compliance with the current dog regulations.
 The Stone and Wood Shelters require dogs to be on leash at all times.
 The Green Mountain Lodge, Halfway House, Sunrise Amphitheater, and Bluebell Shelter allow dogs as long as they are on leash or if guardians are participants of the Voice and Sight Control Program.

 It is the responsibility of all permit holders to check in advance of their event for any fire bans.
 Fire bans may be in effect at any time that prohibit fires or ignition sources of any type, including what has been allowed in a permit.
+Check the Boulder County Fire Restrictions page in advance of the event for any fire bans.

 Advance Facility Rentals